 Frequently Asked Questions

-When should I use an aggressive shot instead of a middle court drop shot?
+When should I use a pickleball drop shot strategy instead of driving the ball?

 For everything else we do, visit linktr.ee/dinkfam